Haniyya/noble_names/README.md

 To add more particles from other languages, just add them to the `data/particles.yml` file.

+## Compatability
+This gem has no runtime-dependencies outside of the standard library and is therefore compatible with the following ruby versions:

+- jruby
+- 2.3.0
+- 2.2.4
+- 2.2.1
+- 1.9.3

+Other verions might work to but are not tested in ci so far.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).